 The Wonder House

-The Current Owners of The Wonder House
+The Current Owners of The Wonder House, Bartow, Florida

 Meet Drew Davis and Krislin Kreis.
 Drew is a former MMA fighter and now an assistant state attorney.
 And Krislin, a photographer who teaches photography at Union Academy.
 Drew is originally from Chester, Virginia, and Krislin is originally from Estonia.

 Meeting this duo was as impressive and exciting as touring the house.
-They are kind of famous!
+They are famous!
 Not only locally in Bartow, but they have been featured on Netflix’s ‘Amazing Interiors,’ which features Bartow’s historic Wonder House.
 The episode can be seen anytime with a Netflix online account.
 I suggest you watch this first to get a feel for what’s ahead of you.
 Or, if you prefer – watch it after like I did.

-From the second you enter The Wonder House, you can feel Drew and Kristin’s love for this house.
+The second you enter The Wonder House, you can feel Drew and Kristin’s love for this house.
 They both beam when they talk about the history and the restoration process they have been through.
 It’s beyond evident that this is something they both enjoy.
 Fortunately for all of us, they are saving a marvel for generations to come.

 Both are passionate about historic preservation and want The Wonder House to be preserved for future generations to come.

-Restoration of The Wonder House
+Restoration of The Wonder House, Bartow, Florida

 When Drew and Krislin moved in, the house was bare.
 Stripped of all the former furniture and décor, there wasn’t even electricity.
 Then, the duo was met with severe water leaks resulting from vandals and termite infestation.